Sunday, May 1, 2011

 Words are just fingers pointing at the moon.
 But in a poet’s hands, there are moments when words become the moon, and the moon becomes a silver dish of words, if only for a nanosecond.
 Reaching the place of being joined.
 Reaching relationship.
 Uncovering the place where the fact of Beauty leaves the mind and floods instead in a wash of bare branches.

 Where all the holy, infinite and shattering universe can be found inside the wind, the rain…the weight and color of a single plum.

-Ruby Sara is the author of the blog Pagan Godspell (www.gospelpagan.wordpress.com), and the editor of Scarlet Imprint’s (www.scarletimprint.com) recent collection Datura: An Anthology of Esoteric Poesis.
-Come explore the rich and sublime realm of poetry with Ruby in her 6-week course on Poetry & Spirit, offered at LFAC beginning March 8, 2011!
+Ruby Sara is the author of the blog Pagan Godspell (www.gospelpagan.wordpress.com - note that this blog is now defunct), and the editor of Scarlet Imprint’s (www.scarletimprint.com) recent collection Datura: An Anthology of Esoteric Poesis.
+Come explore the rich and sublime realm of poetry with Ruby in her 6-week course on Poetry and Spirit, offered at LFAC beginning March 8, 2011!

 Scarlet Imprint is accepting magical poetry through October 31, 2011 for its second collection, to be entitled Mandragora.
 You may read the details here.